projen/projen/README.md

 _projen_ takes a "batteries included" approach and aims to offer dozens of different project types out of the box (we are just getting started).
-Think `projen new react`, `projen new angular`, `projen new java-maven`, `projen new awscdk-typescript`, `projen new cdk8s-python` (nothing in projen is tight to javascript or npm!)...
+Think `projen new react`, `projen new angular`, `projen new java-maven`, `projen new awscdk-typescript`, `projen new cdk8s-python` (nothing in projen is tied to javascript or npm!)...

 Adding new project types is as simple as submitting a pull request to this repo and exporting a class that extends `projen.Project` (or one of it's derivatives).
 Projen automatically discovers project types so your